 Concordia Neighborhood Guide

 Concordia is located in Northeast Portland.
 It is bordered by the Alameda, Sabin, Vernon, Woodlawn, Sunderland, Cully, and Beaumont-Wilshire neighborhoods.
-Also, check out the Alberta page for additional information on this neighborhood.

 Features of the Concordia Neighborhood

 Concordia has earned the honor of being one of Portland’s most diverse neighborhoods, as well as being a locus for the arts, thanks to the location of Alberta Arts District within its boundaries.
 Concordia is also home to one of the McMenamins much-loved venues, Kennedy School, and the namesake for the neighborhood was Concordia University, a well-respected liberal arts college, built in 1905.

 Many of the names of Portland neighborhoods are significant.
 They can either refer to a founding member of the city’s elite, or have a connection to the city’s history.
 In Concordia’s case, the neighborhood was named after this university, which was founded in 1905.

 In 2020, the university decided to terminate classes permanently.
 The building and 19-acre campus were bought by the UO and funded by Connie and Steve Ballmer.
 With plans to open in the fall of 2023, the institution will now be called UO Portland, the new location for a children’s behavioral health program.

 The Alberta Arts District in Northeast Portland is located along NE Alberta Street and runs through the Concordia neighborhood as well as Vernon and King neighborhoods.
 “Alberta” by name, is not technically recognized as a standalone neighborhood but is often considered a district.

 To check out the wonderful shops and restaurants the Alberta Arts District has to offer, visit our district page by clicking the image below.